All Products

 pk

-The primary key value used for queries.
+The primary key value field used in queries.

 The default data type is STRING.